maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Fix [issue #406](https://github.com/maths/moodle-qtype_stack/issues/406)
 2. Remove all "cte" code from Maxima - mostly install.
-3. Resolve [issue #1363] to download students data in json format.
+3. Resolve [issue #1363](https://github.com/maths/moodle-qtype_stack/issues/1363) to download students data in json format.
+4. Add in a [repeat block](../Authoring/Question_blocks/Dynamic_blocks.md) to allow a question author to create a block of static content which the student can opt to repeat by pressing a corresponding button.
+This static content includes some input elements.

 ## Future Adapt block development ideas